janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 In addition to the features above, Rodauth also provides **multifactor authentication** functionality out-of-the-box, supporting multiple MFA methods ([TOTP], [SMS codes], [recovery codes], and [WebAuthn]).
-It includes complete endpoints for setup, authentication, disabling etc. along with templates for managing MFA methods.
+It includes complete endpoints for setup, authentication, and disabling MFA methods, along with the related HTML templates.

 Here is an example setup that allows a user to enable TOTP verification for their account, along with a backup SMS number and recovery codes (assuming